EN TR

 02

-Turkish apartments have 2.3 times more 'buffer zones' than Tokyo apartments.
+Turkish apartment plans carry roughly 2.3 times more buffer zones than Tokyo plans.
 Hospitality protocols are encoded in circulation.

 2.3× more buffers